pascomnet/documentation/site/content/acd/prompts-moh/_index.en.md

 ### Adding Additional Languages

 As has already been described, English and German are currently available as the installation languages.
-However, further languages can be added according to your needs, through using the menu tab `Advanced > Languages` and clicking on the `Add` button.
+However, further languages can be added according to your needs, through using the menu tab {{< ui-button "Advanced" >}} > {{< ui-button "Languages" >}} and clicking on the {{< ui-button "Add" >}} button.
 Name the new language and enter the abbreviation code for the language.

 Upon saving, your new language will appear in the languages overview list.

 ### Managing Music on Hold

-The recordings used for your music on hold can be managed in the `Advanced > Music on Hold` menu of the pascom web interface.
+The recordings used for your music on hold can be managed in the {{< ui-button "Advanced" >}} > {{< ui-button "Music on Hold" >}} menu of the pascom web interface.
 {{% notice warning %}}
 Always make sure you do not violate any intellectual property rights when using a particular song for your music on hold.
 Either use music by artists not covered by collecting societies (such as the German musical performance and reproductions rights protection society: GEMA) or pay the royalties.
 As the music you will be using is made publicly available by playing it to the caller, not paying the royalties incurs the risk of legal action against you.
 {{% /notice %}}